Charliezkie-cloud/charlzk-password-manager/README.md

-# CharlZK Password Manager
+# Charlzk Password Manager

-CharlZK Password Manager is a local-only, offline Windows desktop application for managing password entries.
+Charlzk Password Manager is a local-only, offline Windows desktop application for managing password entries.
 It is written in Java and uses a Swing interface with an MVC-oriented structure.

 > **Development status:** This project is under active development and is not ready for highly sensitive data.
 Review the security notes below before using it with real credentials.